ton-blockchain/nominator-pool/README.md

 The number of nominators above 40 has not been tested and we strongly advise against setting the number above 40 until such tests have been carried out.

-## Get-method `get_pool_data`

-Returns:

-1. state - uint - current state of nominator pool.
-0 - does not participate in validation, 1 - sent a `new_stake` request to participate in the validation round, 2 - received a successful confirmation about participation in the validation round.
-2. nominators_count - uint - current number of nominators in the pool.
-3. stake_amount_sent - nanotons - with such a stake amount, the pool participates in the current round of validation.
-4. validator_amount - nanotons - amount of coins owned by the validator.
-5. validator_address - immutable - uint - validator wallet address.
-To get the address do `"-1:" + dec_to_hex(validator_address)`.
-6. validator_reward_share - immutable - uint - what share of the reward from validation goes to the validator. `validator_reward = (reward * validator_reward_share) / 10000`.
-For example set 4000 to get 40%.
-7. max_nominators_count - immutable - uint - the maximum number of nominators in this pool.
-8. min_validator_stake - immutable - nanotons - minimum stake for a validator in this pool.
-9. min_nominator_stake - immutable - nanotons - minimum stake for a nominator in this pool.
-10. nominators - Cell - raw dictionary with nominators.
-11. withdraw_requests - Cell - raw dictionary with withdrawal requests from nominators.
-12. stake_at - uint - ID of the validation round in which we are/are going to participate.
-Supposed start of next validation round (`utime_since`).
-13. saved_validator_set_hash - uint - technical information.
-14. validator_set_changes_count - uint - technical information.
-15. validator_set_change_time - uint - technical information.
-16. stake_held_for - uint - technical information.
-17. config_proposal_votings - Cell - raw dictionary with config proposals votings.

-## Get-method `list_nominators`

-Returns list of current pool's nominators.

-Each entry contains:

-1. address - uint - nominator wallet address.
-To get the address do `"0:" + dec_to_hex(address)`.
-2. amount - nanotons - current active stake of the nominator.
-3. pending_deposit_amount - nanotons - deposit amount that will be added to the nominator's active stake at the next round of validation.
-4. withdraw_request - int - if `-1` then this nominator sent a request to withdraw all of his funds.

-## Get-method `get_nominator_data`

-It takes as an argument the address of the nominator and returns:

-1. amount - nanotons - current active stake of the nominator.
-2. pending_deposit_amount - nanotons - deposit amount that will be added to the nominator's active stake at the next round of validation.
-3. withdraw_request - int - if `-1` then this nominator sent a request to withdraw all of his funds.

-Throws an `86` error if there is no such nominator in the pool.

-To get a nominator for example with an address `EQA0i8-CdGnF_DhUHHf92R1ONH6sIA9vLZ_WLcCIhfBBXwtG` you need to convert address to raw form `0:348bcf827469c5fc38541c77fdd91d4e347eac200f6f2d9fd62dc08885f0415f`, drop `0:` and invoke `get_nominator_data 0x348bcf827469c5fc38541c77fdd91d4e347eac200f6f2d9fd62dc08885f0415f`.

 ## Reward distribution

 For each round of validation, the pool sends a stake to the elector smart contract.